thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_REST.desc.md

 | Update            | `PUT`          | `/guests/0` | `Don`        |
 | Delete            | `DELETE`       | `/guests/0` | N/A          |

+The server handles each REST action by performing a unique operation on the guest resources.
+If the following REST actions are performed sequentially, the guest resources will look like the following after each operation.

 | REST Action       | Guest Resources                      |
 |-------------------|--------------------------------------|
 | Read (all)        | `[{ name: 'Teagan' }]`               |